JayMat96/Test-Case-Draft/README.md

 #### Requirements Covered:
 Database should only work in "build mode"
-Players must be able to connect to the database Database must be able to return query results in string format Database must be able to return query results in an integer/boolean format
+Players must be able to connect to the database
+Return query results in string format
+Return query results in an integer/boolean format

 #### Test Description/Purpose:
+Online is not necssary in "story mode" so the database should be active in "build mode" only Must be able to connect to the database so players can play with each other in "build mode" Must be able to return a string result from a query Must be able to return an integer result from a query

 #### Pre-Test Conditions: